pamelafox/simple-fastapi-container/README.md

 1. Sign up for a [free Azure account](https://azure.microsoft.com/free/)
 2. Install the [Azure Dev CLI](https://learn.microsoft.com/azure/developer/azure-developer-cli/install-azd).
 (If you opened this repository in a devcontainer, that part will be done for you.)
-3. Provision and deploy all the resources:
+3. Initialize a new `azd` environment:

     ```shell
+    azd init
+    ```

+    It will prompt you to provide a name (like "fastapi-app") that will later be used in the name of the deployed resources.

+4. Provision and deploy all the resources:

+    ```shell
     azd up
     ```

-    It will prompt you to login and to provide a name (like "fastapi-app") and location (like "eastus").
+    It will prompt you to login, pick a subscription, and provide a location (like "eastus").
 Then it will provision the resources in your account and deploy the latest code.
-If you get an error with deployment, changing the location (like to "centralus") can help, as there are availability constraints for some of the resources.

 4. When `azd` has finished deploying, you'll see an endpoint URI in the command output.
 Visit that URI, and you should see the API output! 🎉